Learnware-LAMDA/Learnware/docs/start/quick.rst

 We've also detailed the format of the learnware zipfile in :ref:`Learnware Preparation<workflows/upload:Prepare Learnware>`.

-Learnware Market Workflow
+Learnware Pacakge Workflow
 ============================

-Users can start a ``Learnware Market`` workflow according to the following steps:
+Users can start a ``Learnware`` workflow according to the following steps:

 Initialize a Learware Market
 -------------------------------